Pranav-Jadhav09/Games/README.md

 What You'll Find:

-- Diverse Range of Games: Explore a variety of games, each with its unique gameplay mechanics and challenges.
+- `Diverse Range of Games`: Explore a variety of games, each with its unique gameplay mechanics and challenges.
-- Open Source: Dive into the source code of each game to learn how they were built.
+- `Open Source`: Dive into the source code of each game to learn how they were built.
 Feel free to fork, modify, and contribute!
-- Interactive Experience: Have fun playing these games directly in your browser or download them to enjoy offline.
+- `Interactive Experience`: Have fun playing these games directly in your browser or download them to enjoy offline.
-- Continuous Updates: Stay tuned for regular updates as I continue to develop new games and enhance existing ones.
+- `Continuous Updates`: Stay tuned for regular updates as I continue to develop new games and enhance existing ones.

 <br />